sellisonm/ui-framework-comparison/vuejs/devExperience/readme.md

 # Criteria
 ## Is hot reloading supported?
-Yes - no need to F5 and don't lose state!
+Yes - no need to F5 and you don't lose state!

 ## Is time-travel debugging of state supported?